 What’s more, even Mumbai devised its name from the famous Mumbadevi temple.
 Therefore this temple holds a significant place in the heart of every Mumbaikar.

-The Goddess defeated the demon, but the demon fell on his knees and begged the Goddess to take his name.
+The Goddess defeated the demon, but the demon fell to his knees and begged the Goddess to take his name.
 The Goddess took his name and ordered him to build a beautiful temple dedicated to her.
-Thus this marvelous shrine was built by Mumbaraka in the heart of the city.
+Thus this great shrine was built by Mumbaraka in the city’s heart.

 The idol of Goddess adorns a silver crown, golden necklace, and a nose stud.
 The idol is placed on an altar surrounded by marigold flowers.
 Mumbadevi also symbolizes ‘Mother Earth,’ and hence, the idol has no mouth.
 There are idols of Hanuman, Ganesha and Annapurna placed in the temple complex.
 In other words, the structure of Mumbadevi is a stupendous sight for anyone who visits.